43workspace/website/003_private_cabins.md

 A: Yes, you may use the facility as your official address.

 **Q: Are meeting room credits included?**
-A: Each seat includes 2 hours of meeting room credit every month, booked in advance.
+A: Each seat includes 1 hour of meeting room credit every month, booked in advance.

 **Q: How much do private cabins cost?**